Brazil lost BRL 45 billion in 2020 with offshores like that of Paulo Guedes - News

 Brazil Aid

-Auxílio Brasil, whose value of R$ 400 could be financed if taxes were collected, will start to be paid this Wednesday (17th), but with an average value of R$ 217.18.
+The Auxílio Brasil, whose value of R$ 400 could be financed if the taxes were collected, will start to be paid this Wednesday (17th), but with an average value of R$ 217.18.

 To reach R$ 400, the Executive is betting on the approval in the Senate of the PEC (proposed amendment to the Constitution) of the Precatório, which would open a fiscal space of at least R$ 91 billion in the 2022 Union Budget.
 R$ 50 billion will be allocated to Brazil Aid.